 We are currently investigating in three main areas:

 - Evolution of lineage-specific traits and adaptation through gene turnover.
 Gene duplication and gene loss (combined: gene turnover) generate genetic diversity between populations and species.
 We are interested in understanding how these processes influence phenotypic variation and adaptation.
 We apply comparative genomic approaches to identify lineage-specific differences in gene turnover rates, and to characterize expansions and contractions of gene families that are associated with novel traits.
 We are using exome sequencing datasets to study population genomic variation in pine trees due to gene copy-number variants.

 - Molecular basis of convergent evolution.
 Complex phenotypes may evolve independently along multiple lineages that experience similar selective regimes, resulting in convergent adaptations.
-We are currently interested in studying genetic changes underpinning convergent evolution in C4 plants and marine mammals.
+We are currently interested in studying genetic changes underpinning convergent evolution in C4 plants.